Health Sciences Admissions Criteria

 • PLEASE NOTE: STUDENTS MUST TAKE CHM1032 PER ACCREDITATION STANDARDS SINCE CHM1032 INCLUDES BIOCHEMISTRY.
 The student can request a waiver for consideration to replace CHM1032 IF they have taken both General Chemistry AND Biochemistry and received a 'C' or better in both courses.
 The grade in Biochemistry will be used when awarding points.

-• Starting with Fall 2022, students must take either POS2041 (National Government) or AMH2020 (History of the United States Since 1877) to satisfy the Social/Behavioral Science elective required to graduate with an AS degree.
-Please see your academic advisor for more information.
-More information regarding the civic literacy requirement can be found on the Civic Literacy Graduation Requirement site.
+• Effective Fall 2022, students must take either POS2041 (National Government) AMH2020 (History of the United States Since 1877) or AMH2010 (History of the United States to 1877) to satisfy the Social/Behavioral Science elective required to graduate with an AS degree.

 • Applicants must have graduated within the last three years from a Dental Assisting Program within the state of Florida that is accredited by the Commission on Dental Accreditation (CODA) and listed in the Florida Department of Education database of Dental Assisting Programs.
 To view Florida CODA-accredited Dental Assisting programs, please visit: DANB-CODA Accredited Dental Assisting Programs